 Should I use a weighted or unweighted GPA on my homeschool transcript?

 There’s no one right or wrong answer.
 Each public and private school has their own system and you can too.
-Feel free to include both on your transcript.
-I highly recommend using weighted - some colleges use the weighted GPA to determine scholarship amounts.
+I, do however, strongly recommend using weighted - some colleges use the weighted GPA for admission purposes & to determine scholarship amounts.

 What grading scale should I use?